leemsdev/canvas-noise/README.md

 This works, though it is very slow.

 **You should almost definitely keep your canvas size small.
-Like, around 200x200.
-Really.
-Like really.**
+Like, around 200x200 **

 ## Algorithm